canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 Violet squirmed.
 "I wouldn't know.
 You say the prayer and stuff when we eat.
 It seems important to you."

 "Eh, well, it's complicated."
 I wondered how much I should really go into it.
-"Family shit.
-I'll tell you about it later."
+"Family shit."

 "Sure.
-But that's kind of the centre of it, right?
+But that 'it's complicated' is kind the centre of it, right?
 You have your specific way of doing Judaism.
 So, yeah, let's say I'm writing a story, and there's one Jewish character in it, and I base that on you because I know you best.
-But then it's like, that character has to stand in for all of Judaism?
-Not just your particular way of doing it.
-So the obvious solution is, well, I just have to have more Jewish characters, and then they can talk to each other, and each one represents a different way of relating to the religion and culture and everything.
+But then it's like, does that character have to stand in for all of Judaism?
+Not just your particular way of doing it."
+She closed the notebook with a snap.
+"So the obvious solution is, well, I just have to have more Jewish characters, and then they can talk to each other, and each one represents a different way of relating to the religion and culture and everything.
 Lots of ways to screw up, but, that's just a skill issue."

 "Ha."
 I said.
 "I mean I'd say ask people to give it a look over?
 Don't just try and, idk, keep writing it different ways til you git gud at not doing antisemitism?"

-She cackled.
+She snorted.
 "Yeah, fair point.
-But then, idk, let's say we have another category, let's say they're a gay guy or something.
+But then, idk, let's say we have another category, let's say there's a gay guy or something.
 Or, I dunno, a working-class taxi driver.
 If I need to have a whole bunch of characters in *every* category, the story is just completely bogged down by it, right?"

 "Well."
 I said.
 "I mean, a story doesn't have to be about *everything*, right?
 Like this is kind of a really Tumblr way of reading, right, where everyone has to be viewed as a stand-in for some bigger social group, and you've gotta fill your bingo card or something."

 "I know, I know..."
-Violet sighed, really heavily, and fiddled with her pen for a bit longer.
+Violet sighed heavily, and tapped her pencil against her notebook.
 "The thing is, this big game project, hasn't it got to ring true somehow?
 The world is so damn complex.
 Every social group is an infinite fractal.
 And the only way I can see it is like, filtered through my particular worldview.
 Like, the way you relate to religion is really hard for me to understand..."

 "You said your dad was in some kind of weird cult, right?"